flagsoft/yellow-developers/content/1-en/4-help/adding-content.md

 ## Files and folders

 The navigation is automatically created from your `content` folders.
-Only folders with a prefix are shown in the navigation.
-Folders with prefix are for visible pages, folders without prefix are for invisible pages.
-All files and folders can have a prefix:
+Folders with prefix are for visible pages, which are shown in the navigation.
+Folders without prefix are for invisible pages, which are not shown in the navigation.
+All folders and files can have a prefix:

-1. Folders can have a numerical prefix, e.g. `1-home` `9-about`
+1. Folders can have a numerical prefix, e.g. `1-home` or `9-about`
+2. Folders without a prefix are not shown in the navigation, e.g. `shared`
-2. Files can have a date prefix for sorting, e.g. `2013-04-07-blog-example.md`
+3. Files can have a numerical prefix, e.g. `2013-04-07-blog-example.md`
-3. No prefix means there is no special order, e.g. `wiki-example.md`
+4. Files without a prefix have no special meaning, e.g. `wiki-example.md`

 Prefix and suffix are removed from the location, so that it looks better.
 For example the folder `content/9-about/` is available on your website as `http://website/about/`.
 The file `content/9-about/what-we-do.md` becomes `http://website/about/what-we-do`.

-Folders may contain files and folders.
-There is one exception.
-The first folder may not contain subfolders, because it's responsible for the home page and available on your website as `http://website/`.
+There are two exception.
+The first folder must not contain subfolders, because it's responsible for the home page and available on your website as `http://website/`.
+The `shared` folder may only be included in other pages, it's not available on your website.

 ## Markdown